 Micromanaging caps your employees' value off at your maximum productivity...not theirs.

 We have a flexible vacation policy and we don't question when people need to start working late one day or finish up early.
 Gone are the days when it's okay to demand your employees sit in this chair on these days during these hours.
 If you treat your employees like children, they just might act like children ... or at least they won't give you their best and they won't be happy.
 Again, trust them.
-Know that they will take vacation as needed or go to the doctor because it's important, and that when they get back to work, they will hit the ground running.
+Know that they will take a vacation as needed or go to the doctor because it's important and that when they get back to work, they will hit the ground running.

 In fact, our official vacation policy is: if you need a vacation, take a vacation.
 Our Michael Management team members know not to take advantage of our lenient vacation policy and enjoy as many days off as they need to recharge.